sandsmark/slaq/README.md

 ## How to use
 Get latest Qt framework.
-Minimum required version is Qt 5.11.
+Minimum required version is Qt 5.12 LTS.

 Note: QtWebEngine module must be installed during the Qt framework installation